 Icing/Confectioner’s Sugar for dusting (Optional)

-Pop the extra of the flour in bowl, you’ll need this to coat the flowers before dipping them in the batter.
-In a large bowl add the cup of flour, egg, baking powder and salt and combing with a balloon whisk.
-Then slowly add in the ice water making sure the batter has no lumps.
+Pop the extra flour into a bowl, you will need this to coat the flowers before dipping them into the batter.
+In a large bowl add the cup of flour, egg, baking powder, salt and combine with a balloon whisk.
+Then slowly add the ice water making sure the batter has no lumps.

-Heat the oil until it’s nice and hot (about 190 degrees).
-Take a flower head coat in flour, then dip into the batter gently shaking off the excess.
+Heat the oil until it is nice and hot (about 190 degrees).
+Take a flower head, coat in flour and then dip into the batter gently shaking off the excess.
 Drop into the hot oil and fry for a minute or two until lightly golden.
-Drain onto kitchen paper, and repeat with the rest of the flowers.
+Place on kitchen paper to absorb any excess oil and repeat with the rest of the flowers.

 Serve with a light dusting of icing sugar and cream.

 I still remember the feeling of absolute awe when I first arrived in Morocco.
 And in spite of its flourishing tourist trade, Morocco still holds a sense of mystic and seductive allure.
 Hearing the early morning call to prayer, watching the celebrations as pilgrims return from Mecca.
 The fields of mint and coriander, emerald coloured oases and stunning casbahs conjure images of Arabian tales and epic movies.

 We stayed at a nomadic camp in the Sahara.
 Our host an older gentleman, who wore his life on his weathered yet pleasant face, welcomed us like old friends, his voice deep brown and gravely.
 At dinner, we were served the most delicious tagines and salads, all vibrantly coloured like platefuls of jewels.